Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 You should mention:

-- Often, S3 origin access is restricted to CloudFront using Origin Access Control/Identity instead of public S3 access.[web:22]
+- Often, S3 origin access is restricted to CloudFront using Origin Access Control/Identity instead of public S3 access.

 ---